CU-BISON-LAB/cloudlab-openwhisk/README.md

 ## Versioning
 Version 1 of this profile is found in the ```v1``` branch.

+Version 2 of this profile is found in the ```v2``` branch (and main).
+* Includes bug fixed from version 1 regarding extra storage in /mydata
+* Fixes permissions in /home/ directories
+* Removes need to run start script after first login to populate environment variables

 ## Image Creation

 The [```image_setup.sh```](image_setup.sh) script is how the image was created from the base CloudLab Ubuntu 20.04 image.